mmuratarat/mmuratarat.github.io/_posts/2019-01-06-linear-regression-in-Tensorflow.md

 Therefore, to train a LR model, you need to find the value of $\theta$ that minimizes the MSE.

 In order to find the value of $\theta$ that minimized the cost function, there is a closed-form solution - in other words, a mathematical equation that gives the results directly.
-This is called the \textit{Normal Equations}:
+This is called the *Normal Equations*:

 $$\hat{\theta} = \left(\mathbf{X}^{T} \cdot \mathbf{X} \right)^{-1} \cdot \mathbf{X} \cdot \mathbf{y} $$